MikiShimura/Belgrade-with-children/README.md

 # Belgrade-with-children
 An applicaton to share good destination for children in belgrade with other parents!

-This is my personal project, built with HTML, CSS, Javascript, JSX, Node.js, Express and MongoDB.
+This is my personal project, built with HTML, CSS, Javascript, Node.js, Express and MongoDB.

 To visit this web app:
 https://belgrade-with-kids.onrender.com